Tan-JunWei/CTF-Writeups/content/Knowledge/Base64.md

 >[!success] Decoding a [[Base64]] string
 >The decoding process is the reverse of that of the encoding.

+#### References
-_What is Base64 Encoding & Decoding?_ (n.d.). bunny.net. https://bunny.net/academy/http/what-is-base64-encoding-and-decoding/
+- _What is Base64 Encoding & Decoding?_ (n.d.). bunny.net. https://bunny.net/academy/http/what-is-base64-encoding-and-decoding/
-Sunshine2k. (n.d.). _Sunshine2k’s homepage - Understanding and implementing Base64_. http://www.sunshine2k.de/articles/coding/base64/understanding_base64.html
+- Sunshine2k. (n.d.). _Sunshine2k’s homepage - Understanding and implementing Base64_. http://www.sunshine2k.de/articles/coding/base64/understanding_base64.html